frei480/knowledge-base/pandas IO tools.md

    df_mt["foo"] = "bar"
    df_mt.loc[df_mt.index[1], ("A", "B")] = np.nan

-   # you can also create the tables individually
+# You Can also Create the Tables Individually
    store.append_to_multiple(
        {"df1_mt": ["A", "B"], "df2_mt": None}, df_mt, selector="df1_mt"
    )
    store

-   # individual tables were created
+# Individual Tables Were Created
    store.select("df1_mt")
    store.select("df2_mt")

-   # as a multiple
+# As a Multiple
    store.select_as_multiple(
        ["df1_mt", "df2_mt"],
        where=["A>0", "B>0"],